bslgroup/SK1/README.md

 # SK1

-# Molecular Dynamics Simulations Repository
+# Repository for Molecular Dynamics and DEER Data

+# "Structural dynamics of sphingosine kinase 1 regulation and inhibition" by Baharak Abd Emami, Ahmed Shubbar, Hope Woods, Mahmoud Moradi, and Reza Dastvan

-This repository contains molecular dynamics (MD) input files, simulation outputs, and analysis scripts.
+This repository contains double electron–electron resonance (DEER) spectroscopy data and molecular dynamics (MD) simulations data including input files, simulation outputs, and analysis scripts.
 Each system is organized with a consistent sub-structure for reproducibility.

 ---